sbtnRey/Banshee-Beam/README.md

 Contact: **sxr@pdx.edu**

 ## What doesn't work
-One major probalem that I suspected from the start that I would run into it the latency/lag between when one makes a sound and when an actual projectile is spawned. the lag isn't too bad, but I think that this can be resolved be being a little more tricker about how I'm curretly calling spawn objects.
+One major problem that I suspected from the start that I would run into it the latency/lag between when one makes a sound and when an actual projectile is spawned. the lag isn't too bad, but I think that this can be resolved be being a little more tricker about how I'm curretly calling spawn objects.
 When a single object is called for the projectile rather than multiple, there doesn't seem to be any lag.

 Another problem That I would like to resolve is that I could not utilize my VR headsets internal microphone for my current build, rather use a seperate one.